rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Controller switched on

 The controller is active and is not in dark mode.
 Used to determine if the controller is operating, e.g. it shows red, green or yellow to the vehicles.
 During maintenance work the controller might be using dark mode (no output to the signal heads).
-Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. "0" and "True" (one intersection) or "1,2" and "True,False" (two intersections).
+Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. “0” and “True” (one intersection) or “1,2” and “True,False” (two intersections).

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.20}|\Yl{0.35}|